DataDog/integrations-core/docs/dev/new_check_howto.md

 Python 2.7 needs to be available on your system.
 It is strongly recommended to create and activate a [Python virtual environment][5] in order to isolate the development environment.
 See the [Python Environment documentation][6] for more information.

-You'll also need [cookiecutter][1] to generate a template, and `docker-compose` in order to run the test harness.
+You'll also need `docker-compose` in order to run the test harness.

 ## Setup